mjovanc/hugin-cli/README.md

 - Web: https://kryptokrona.org
 - Docs: https://docs.kryptokrona.org
 - GitHub: https://github.com/kryptokrona/hugin-cli
-- Hugin: hugincli board on Hugin Messenger (currently only GUI version).
+- Hugin: hugin group on Hugin Messenger (currently only GUI version): `20b4821b90b2ea7355cb7ed7fa60823016eedef0e3541376888f8adc55df75f8` \
   It is HIGHLY recommended to join our board on Hugin Messenger if you want to contribute to stay up to date on what is happening on the project.
 - Twitter: @mjovanc

 # Releases